mattbcowan/30-projects-30-days/04-faq-accordian-card/README.md

 For this project I started by creating a styles.css file and cleaning up the HTML to better separate the content.
 It will change as we move through the project but for right now all I did was add headers, paragraphs and some buttons in order to make this a little more easy to read.

+After the initial setup I went ahead and imported the pictures, added the styles from the style guide into the CSS and started the process of making the card.
+For the card styles it was fairly straight forward. radius corners, z-indexing the header photo, adding in margins, etc. No functionality was added at first, it was just to get the general idea of the build.

 ### Built with

 - Semantic HTML5 markup